Career Exploration for kids ages 8-11! Activities encourage confidence, inquisitiveness,

 Kids built terrariums with Linda McGuigan, Allison Oakes and Hannah Pilkey, who work on the Chestnut Project.
 They explored a few chemical reactions on paper prior to activating self-inflating balloons with Chemistry’s Kate Bailie.
 They developed storyboards with Sarah Grabman of the new Digital Storytelling Studio.
 Teams, each given the same materials and coached by a member of either Engineering for a Sustainable Society or Engineers without Borders, competed to most effectively remove particulates through Water Filtration (staff support provided by Karen Karker, Instructional Support Specialist, Environmental

 Resources Engineering).
-Following a quick lesson on bird anatomy and habit, EFB graduate students Laine McCall and Ravyn Neville took advantage of the beautiful afternoon and lead a Bird Walk across campus and into Oakwood Cemetery.
+Following a quick lesson on bird anatomy and habitat, EFB graduate students Laine McCall and Ravyn Neville took advantage of the beautiful afternoon and lead a Bird Walk across campus and into Oakwood Cemetery.
 Because life is more than work, we also

 and a small business (mitten scraps) into a succulent plantscape.
 Cool lessons:

 art flowers don’t need to look like any that exist in real life!
 Take inspiration